Marla Maples Cheated On Donald Trump With Michael Bolton, Says FBI Report

 The FBI released documents referring to investigations of the Trump Organization, and others performed at the request of the Trump Management Company.
 Among the documents are reports about Chuck Jones, a publicist who worked for Marla Maples, who was later arrested for stealing nude photos and lingerie from the second Mrs. Trump.

-The Daily Mail says that while Jones was on trial for burglary, criminal possession of stolen property and criminal possession of a weapon, he testified that while Maples was with Trump, she was also sleeping with the singer, Michael Bolton when she would travel to the west coast.
+The Daily Mail reports that while Jones was on trial for burglary, criminal possession of stolen property, and criminal possession of a weapon, he testified that while Maples was with Trump, she was also sleeping with the singer Michael Bolton when she would travel to the west coast.

 “[Marla Maples] brought singer Michael Bolton back to her room following [Donald] Trump’s departure from a west coast trip.”